 6th Sense is an in-depth, 16 video lesson course covering everything you need to know about 6th intervals on the uke:

-- The two simple shapes you need to play them
+- Learn two simple 6th shapes

-- Fitting simple runs around chords
+- Improvise simple fills around chords

 “These practical examples are sooo helpful.
 I feel like I’ve won the lottery!”